Skip to content

 Instructions

 1. Heat your water to approximately 200 degrees Fahrenheit.
-Use 14 grams of water per 1 gram of coffee.
+Aim for a coffee-to-water ratio of 1:14 (1 gram of coffee for every 14 grams of water).

-2. Grind your coffee to a coarse grind size.
+2. Grind your coffee beans to a coarse grind size, similar to sea salt.

-4. Carefully pour your coffee into the French press.
+4. Add the ground coffee to the French press.

-5. Start your timer and pour your water over the grounds.
+5. Start your timer and pour hot water over the coffee grounds, ensuring all are saturated.

-6. Stir the mixture gently for 10 to 15 seconds.
+6. Stir the mixture gently for about 10 to 15 seconds to ensure even extraction.

-7. Place the lid on the French press, ensuring the plunger is pulled up completely.
+7. Place the lid on the French press with the plunger pulled up completely.

 8. Allow the coffee to steep for 4 minutes.

-9. Press down on the plunger slowly and evenly to separate the ground coffee from the brewed coffee.
-If plunging is difficult, try a coarser grind.
-Conversely, if plunging is too easy, try a finer grind.
+9. After 4 minutes, press down on the plunger slowly and evenly to separate the ground coffee from the brewed coffee.
+If plunging is difficult, try a coarser grind next time.
+If plunging is too easy, try a finer grind.

-Note: It’s best to serve the coffee immediately after brewing to avoid over-extraction.
+Note: For the best flavor, serve the coffee immediately after brewing to avoid over-extraction.

-The instructions above serve as a great starting point but don’t be afraid to experiment with different coffee to water ratios, temperatures, and brewing times to create your own perfect cup.
+These instructions serve as a great starting point, but don’t be afraid to experiment with different coffee-to-water ratios, temperatures, and brewing times to find your perfect cup.

 For a truly immersive experience, consider our Tour of Central America, which contains three, 12 oz. bags of our small batch specialty coffee.